Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Perceptive discrimination is where the individual discriminated against or harassed does not have a protected characteristic but they are perceived to have a protected characteristic.

-- Third-party harassment occurs where an employee is harassed by third parties such as service users, due to a protected characteristic.
+- Third-party harassment occurs where third parties, such as service users, harass a consultant, contractor or volunteer due to a protected characteristic.

 - Victimisation is treating someone unfavourably because they have taken some form of action relating to the Equality Act, i.e., because they have supported a complaint or raised a grievance under the Equality Act 2010, or because they are suspected of doing so.
-However, an employee is not protected from victimisation if they acted maliciously or made or supported an untrue complaint.
+However, a consultant, contractor or volunteer is not protected from victimisation if they acted maliciously or made or supported an untrue complaint.

 - Failure to make reasonable adjustments is where a rule or policy or way of doing things has a worse impact on someone with a protected characteristic compared with someone who does not have that protected characteristic and the employer has failed to make reasonable adjustments to enable the disabled person to overcome the disadvantage.